Hampshire: Ethnicity and religion

 At the 2011 census, about 89 per cent of residents were white British, falling to 85.87 per cent in Southampton.
 The significant ethnic minorities were Asian at 2.6 per cent and mixed race at 1.4 per cent; 10 per cent of residents were born outside the UK.
 59.7 per cent stated their religion as Christian and 29.5 per cent as not religious.
 Significant minority religions were Islam (1.46 per cent) and Hinduism (0.73 per cent).

 The Church of England Diocese of Winchester was founded in 676AD and covers about two thirds of Hampshire and extends into Dorset.
 Smaller parts of Hampshire are covered by the dioceses of Portsmouth, Guildford and Oxford.

 The Roman Catholic Diocese of Portsmouth covers Hampshire as well as the Isle of Wight and the Channel Islands.

 Politics

 With the exceptions of the unitary authorities of Portsmouth and Southampton, Hampshire is governed by Hampshire County Council based at Castle Hill in Winchester, with eleven non-metropolitan districts beneath it and, for the majority of the county, parish councils or town councils at the local level.

 In the 2016 United Kingdom European Union membership referendum, nearly 55% of Hampshire (including the Isle of Wight) voted in favour of Brexit.
 Gosport was the area that voted to Leave with the highest majority (64%), while Winchester was the area that voted to Remain with the highest majority (59%).
 Hart and East Hampshire also voted to Remain.

+Under the English Devolution Bill, Hampshire and the Isle of Wight entered the Devolution Priority Programme which may lead to a new combined authority covering Hampshire, Southampton, Portsmouth and the Isle of Wight and an elected mayor in the spring of 2026.
+As part of the move, Hampshire County Council and the district councils within its area would be abolished.